Anti-Somali sentiment

-Anti-Somali sentiment or Somalophobia refers to fear, hostility, or other negative attitudes towards Somalis or Somali culture.
+Anti-Somali sentiment, Somalophobia or Somaliphobia, refers to fear, hostility, or other negative attitudes towards Somalis or Somali culture.

 Terminology

 Anti-Somali sentiment is sometimes referred to by the uncountable sense Somalophobia, the countable agent noun of Somalophobe, or adjectivally as Somalophobic sentiment.

 The antonym and opposite sentiment are referred to by the uncountable sense Somalophilia, the countable agent noun of Somalophile, or adjectivally as Somalophilic.